usds/us-forms-system/docs/building-a-form/about-the-json-schema-standard-and-react-jsonschema-form.md

 You can also specify some built-in `format` values for strings, such as `email`, as a shortcut for including your own patterns.

-Object fields can be described.
+##### Describing object fields and arrays

 This example describes a JSON document that is an object with one property called `myField`, which is a number, meaning `{ myField: 2 }` would be valid:

 ```
 {